 4 Distinguished Intern consistently demonstrates multiple indicators of the competency with a high degree of knowledge and skill beyond what one would expect of an intern at the initial level of certification.
 3 Proficient Intern consistently demonstrates multiple indicators of the competency with the degree of knowledge and skill expected of the intern at the initial level of certification.
-2 Basic Intern may demonstrate some of the indicators, but performance is sometimes inconsistent or incomplete.
+2 Basic Intern may demonstrate some of the indicator inconsistent or incomplete.
+Intern may demonstrate some of the indicators, but performance is sometimes inconsistent or incomplete.
 1 Unacceptable Intern provides little or no evidence of understanding or demonstration of the indicators of the competency.